Willy Herteleer: Military

 He enrolled in the Brussels Royal Cadet School in 1957 and in 1960 he attended the Merchant Navy Academy.
 He was commissioned as a lieutenant in 1962 after attending the academy.

 He served in the command ship Godetia in 1963 and until 1968 when he went on to the mine warfare to 1970, at the same year he was moved to Belgian Navy Operational Command as their Mine countermeasures Staff Officer until 1972.

 He went on to attend the Belgian Staff College, Brussels and later flew to France to Ecole Supérieure de Guerre Navale, Paris, was between 1972 and 1974.

-He commanded the Coastal Minesweeper, that was between 1975 until when he was moved to Oceaopoop Minesweeper/Hunter during the summer of 1978 at the same year in Standing Naval Force Channel.
-He was moved to the Belgian-Dutch Mine warfare School, Ostend as an chief instructor, he became Lieutenant Commander in 1979 serving in Planning Section of the Belgian Naval Staff through which he became member of NATO's Naval Board of the Military Agency of Standardisation until 1982, he was the deputy commander of Officer of the frigate Westdiep was between 1984 and 1985, he later became the Assistant Chief of Staff Operations in Naval Operations Command which was in 1986.
+He commanded the Coastal Minesweeper, that was between 1975 until when he was moved to Ocean Minesweeper/Hunter during the summer of 1978 at the same year in Standing Naval Force Channel.
+He was moved to the Belgian-Dutch Mine warfare School, Ostend as a chief instructor, he became Lieutenant Commander in 1979 serving in Planning Section of the Belgian Naval Staff through which he became member of NATO's Naval Board of the Military Agency of Standardisation until 1982, he was the deputy commander of Officer of the frigate Westdiep was between 1984 and 1985, he later became the Assistant Chief of Staff Operations in Naval Operations Command which was in 1986.